chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 * Add a data bag item to a data bag
 * Update the contents of an existing data bag item

-The data bag itself must already exist on the Chef server and must be specified as part of the command.
+The data bag itself must already exist on the Chef Infra Server and must be specified as part of the command.
 The contents of the data bag item are specified using a JSON file.
 This JSON file may be located at a relative or absolute path; its location must be specified as part of the command.
 The JSON file that defines the contents of the data bag item must at least contain the name of the data bag item---``"id": "name"``.

 Syntax
 -----------------------------------------------------